• Skip to primary navigation

 Step 3: Pour your wet ingredients into your dry ingredients and mix until just "barely" mixed.
 This will help to keep your Madeleines light and fluffy in the middle.

-Step 4: This is an image of what your batter consistency should look like.
+Step 4: This is an image of your batter’s consistency.
 Add this batter to a non-stick madeleine pan.

 Step 5: Bake at 350º F for 8-9 minutes.
-Remember not to overfill each little section of the pan when adding the batter.
+When adding the batter, remember not to overfill each little section of the pan.

 Expert tips and recipe FAQ: